JackBaynham14/Trade-Bot-V2/README.txt

 Picking Moving Averages:
     The program aims to generate optimum signals by only using moving average pairs that resulted in the best buy and sell signals recently.
+A pair is considered to have the best signals by having the largest spread between average sell price and average buy price, with average sell being above the average buy.